-(Greenway and/or Black Creek environmental open space) between Highway 7 and Interchange Way shall face, and provide pedestrian access to, the environmental open space-corridor.
-Buildings shall be set back a minimum of 2-5 metres from the

-Greenwayedge of the corridor.
-Landscaping within the setback zone shall complement the Greenway-corridor and provide a buffer between the public and private realms.
-Private streets separating the Greenway-corridor from development may be considered.

-6.3.86.3.10 Lands required for stormwater management facilities shall not be considered as parkland for the purposes of calculating the parkland dedication requirement.
+- 6.3.5 Development may proceed on lands adjacent to the Black Creek Greenway prior to completion of the master plan for the greenway, provided the City is satisfied that adequate land on the subject property has been reserved for the greenway. - 6.3.6 Development abutting the Black Creek Greenway shall face, and provide pedestrian access to, the open space corridor.
+Buildings shall be set back a minimum of 5 metres from the Greenway.
+Landscaping within the setback zone shall complement the Greenway and provide a buffer between the public and private realms.
+Private streets separating the Greenway from development may be considered. - 6.3.37 Lands required for stormwater management facilities shall not be considered as parkland for the purposes of calculating the parkland dedication requirement.